 - Rescuing Baby Doe, 25 Georgia State University Law Review 1043 (2009) (symposium essay).

-- Non-Profit Hospitals, Tax Exemptions and Access for the Uninsured, 2 Pittsburgh Journal of Environmental & Public Health Law (Spring 2008).
+- Non-Profit Hospitals, Tax Exemption and Access for the Uninsured, 2 Pittsburgh Journal of Environmental & Public Health Law (Spring 2008).

 - Dimensions of Equality in Regulating Assisted Reproductive Technologies, 9 Journal of Gender Race & Justice 273 (2005).